MasterCrafter69/Chess/README.md

     - `0-0` for Short castling (Kingside castling)
     - `0-0-0` for Long castling (Queenside castling)
     - `a.p` for En passant capture

+Comments on specific moves can be added by using curly brackets `{}` after the move.
+For example: `1. e4 e5 {This is the start of the King's Pawn Opening}`.